Famous/famous/inputs/README.md

 ## Files

+- Accumulator.js: Accumulates differentials of event sources that emit a `delta` attribute taking a Number or Array of Number types.
+The accumulated value is stored in a getter/setter.
+- DesktopEmulationMode.js: Emulate desktop input on mobile devices
 - FastClick.js: FastClick is an override shim to speed up clicks on some browsers.
 - GenericSync.js: Combines multiple types of event handling into one standardized interface.
 - MouseSync.js:  Handles piped in mouse drag events.